jamesleonis/dotfiles/README.md

 ### Requirements

-You will need to have `git` and `ruby` installed for this to work.
+You will need to have `git` installed for this to work.

 To use Tern, you will need Node.js and NPM.

-To use YouCompleteMe with C family languages, you need the Clang installed